Workers’ Compensation Insurance in Connecticut

 Workers’ comp settlements in Connecticut

-A workers’ compensation settlement is an agreement between the parties that resolves a workers’ compensation claim between the injured employee and the employer.
-Both injured workers and the employer can benefit from this, by having claimants and the company avoid time consuming and expensive litigation.
+A workers’ compensation settlement is an agreement between the parties that resolves a workers’ comp claim between the injured employee and the employer.
+Both injured workers and the employer can benefit from this, by avoiding time consuming and expensive litigation.

 A workers’ compensation claim can cover an injury from a single accident or injuries that take place over long periods of time, like repetitive motion disorders, job-related hearing loss, or occupational diseases such as mesothelioma.

-Connecticut law is very clear that a workers’ compensation settlement is full and final for closing a claim.
+Connecticut general statutes are very clear that a workers’ compensation case settlement is full and final for closing a claim.
 Once the insurer and the employee agree on the terms of a settlement, the employee may not bring any claim or lawsuit against their employer in the future for reimbursement of medical treatment for that injury.

 Workers’ compensation statute of limitations in Connecticut